 And they went to a place which was called Gethsemane; and he said to his disciples, “Sit here, while I pray.”

 And he took with him Peter and James and John, and began to be greatly distressed and troubled.
 And he said to them, “My soul is very sorrowful, even to death; remain here, and keep awake.”

 …And he came and found them sleeping, and he said to Peter, “Simon, are you asleep?
 Could you not keep awake one hour?
 Watch and pray that you may not enter into temptation; the spirit indeed is willing, but the flesh is weak.”

 And again he went away and prayed, saying the same words.

 And again he came and found them sleeping, for their eyes were very heavy; and they did not know what to answer him.

 And he came the third time, and said to them, “Are you still sleeping and taking your rest?”… (Mk 14:32-42, selected)

 It is evident that the above is an enactment through drama of a theological statement: one must watch, be awake.
 In gnostic terms, one must “have understanding, gnosis.”
 However, the Pauline Christians who constructed this fictive scene obscured the original gnostic message which, in fact, lies at the heart of Natsarene religion.
 They reduced the element of “watching” and of possessing gnosis to the banal element of being physically awake/asleep.
 Originally, being awake was a metaphor for attaining something deeper, namely, gnosis.
-In the transition from Nazoreanism to Paulinism, however, the deeper gnostic element has deliberately been lost.
+In the transition from Nazoreanism to Paulinism, however, the deeper gnostic element has been lost—deliberately.